Alkylation unit: Economics

 products with isobutane to olefin ratios on the order of 7 - 9/1.
 Clearly the latter, better-designed units operate with significantly lower fractionation costs.

-Currently, many HF units are operating below the design isobutene-to-olefin ratio, but to obtain the required octane, due to increasingly tight gasoline specifications, these ratios will need to be increased back to design ratios.
+Currently, many HF units are operating below the design isobutane-to-olefin ratio, but to obtain the required octane, due to increasingly tight gasoline specifications, these ratios will need to be increased back to design ratios.
 The SAAU process employs either electric or turbine drives for the reactors and compressor to optimize refinery utilities.
 Horsepower input to the HF reaction zone is lower than to the H_{2}SO_{4} reaction zone.
 In addition, the HF process does not require refrigeration.
 Therefore, power costs are less for HF units.
 Normally, the difference in fractionation costs outweighs this advantage when comparing overall utility costs.
 However, HF units may show a utility advantage if fuel cost is low relative to power cost.

 Market specifications of the alkylate

-Alkylate is a blending component so opposed to a finished gasoline ready for consumption it has no specifications to be marketable.
+Alkylate is a blending component so as opposed to a finished gasoline ready for consumption it has no specifications to be marketable.
 Nevertheless, independent provider of energy and petrochemicals information like Platts reports trades for alkylate ready for blending in the gasoline pool, with RVP < 5.5 psi, (RON + MON)/2 > 92 and of course free of aromatics, olefins and sulfur.